Karungulam: Vagulagiri Mahatmiam

 Vagulagiri Mahatmiam is a small recorded palm chuvadi in which the existence of gods at Vagulagiri hill are depicted.
-The Krantham scripts explaining the consecration of the Vagulagiri Lords were translated into Tamil by the Sanskrit scholar Brammasri K. Venkatachala Sastrigal.
+The Krantham scripts explaining the consecration of the Vagulagiri Lords were translated into Tamil by the Sanskrit scholar Brammasri K. Venkatachala Sastrigal son of the great Mahamahophadyaya, Krishna Sastrigal.
 This sthhala purana (scholarly work on a place or temple) provides an insight into local history and customs.

 According to this work, King Subakandan of Kalharam in the ancient country of Baagligam was suffering from a terrible illness and could find no medical relief.
 Subakandan turned to his faith in the deity of the seven hills, Venkatachalapathy.
 He went to Tiruppathy where he performed prayers, penances and arathanas, and eventually received a vision of the deity.
 The vision instructed Subakandan to erect a chariot of sandalwood.
 Two sticks of sandalwood were leftover, in which Venkatachalapathy would remain.
 Subakandan fulfilled a request to take these sticks to the hill at Karungulam and consecrated the sticks between a holy tamarind tree and the Sri Srnivasa temple.
 Venkatachalapathy was then worshipped at the temple alongside Sri Srnivasa.